tristanrussell/DoD/Readme.txt

 the default map, 'Very small Labyrinth of Doom', will be loaded.
 In the case that the map file location you specified cannot be found, this default map will be loaded.

-(NOTE: map files must have at least one exit tile, they must have enough gold tiles so that the player can reach the win condition and they must only contain gold, exit, wall and blank tiles.
+(NOTE: maps must have at least one exit tile, they must have enough gold tiles so that the player can reach the win condition and they must only contain gold, exit, wall and blank tiles.
 The map must also have at least 12 tiles that are not gold.)

 Depending on the map size, up to three bots can play.
 If the map is large enough that bots can play then the game will ask you how many bots you'd like to play against.
 This can be a number between zero and the maximum number of bots for the map size.
-Entering a number too large will assume the maximum number of bots, entering a number less than zero will assume 0 bots.
+Entering a number too large will assume the maximum number of bots, entering a number less than zero will assume zero bots.

 HOW TO PLAY: